GL192021/vae-posterior-collapse/results/res.md

 To demostrate what could potentially go wrong, even with keeping the KL term away from zero, we will implement some controloed counter examples using a Constant-Encoder.
 In particular, we are going to see what o posterior collapse might look like with the KL term being (arbitrarily) large.

+This control is the more interesting counterexample.
+The encoder is still independent of the input, so the latent code is not informative, yet the KL can be large.
+This shows that large KL is not sufficient evidence of meaningful latent usage.

 | Model | KL Loss | Total Loss | Mutual Information |
 |---|---:|---:|---:|
 | constant encoder with $\mathcal{N}(4,I)$ | 128   | 334 | 0 |